Aadishranjan/pinterest-clone/Readme.md

 # Pinterest Clone

 Welcome to the Pinterest Clone project, a web application inspired by Pinterest's layout and functionality.
-This clone is built using Node.js, Express, MongoDB, EJS, and Tailwind CSS, offering a platform for users to discover, save, and organize images and ideas.
+This clone is built using Node.js, Express, MongoDB, EJS, and PASSPORT, offering a platform for users to discover, save, and organize images and ideas.

 ## Tech Stack